Farzad-R/Farzad-R/README.md

 ### Hi, I am Farzad👋

 - 👩‍💻 An AI enthusiast
-- 📈 An AI engineer and Data Scientist at Tomlinson Group
+- 📈 An AI specialist and Data Scientist at Tomlinson Group
 - ⚡ The owner and presenter at [AI RoundTable](https://www.youtube.com/@airoundtable) weekly meetings (a group created to have weekly meetings discussing the new advancements in AI)
 - 👯 Love to connect with people